 After changing any of the items above, press Apply to save the changes.
 The Reset button undoes the changes that had just been made but not Applied yet.

-3.11.2 System Info
+3.13.2 System Info

-The System Info section provides the full information about camera status, settings and log.
+The section System Info provides the full information about camera status, settings and log.
 This information is very helpful while doing the camera configuration, maintenance or troubleshooting.